 I had the opportunity to test the Flight Series Fuse Jacket for the last few months in rain, sleet, snow, and cold mountain temperatures.
 The Fuse jacket has an athletic fit and is not intended for those carrying a little extra weight The jacket itself is very thin and if you plan to run in extremely cold weather, it is strongly advised that you wear a mid-layer to keep your arms and body from getting too cold.
 Since this jacket is a 2 layer jacket, if you wear short sleeves, you will get that clammy feeling when your body really heats up.
 I found this to be the case when doing mountain training runs where I get about 2200 ft of vert within 4-5 miles.
 While I may say this is a downfall, this happens with any waterproof jacket and it is best to wear a breathable layer if you don’t want condensation to build up.
 Yes, YNF has plenty of those available as well.

 The North Face Flight Series Fuse Jacket has reflectivity from every angle.
 If you run at night and you’re on the roads, this is a must to make sure you’re seen by vehicles on the road.
 This jacket has reflective hits on the hood, logo on the chest and the arms.

 As you might expect with a minimalist lightweight jacket, The North Face Flight Series Fuse Jacket does not offer a lot when it comes to storage.
 There is one chest pocket that can fit a cell phone and a car key.
 You may be able to jam a gel in too.
 Outside of that chest pocket, there is nowhere else to store anything.

 For the runner that runs rain, snow, sleet or shine, a serious waterproof shell that can perform is a must.
-With a price tag of $250, this jacket is not the cheapest running jacket on the market and is aimed at that hardcore runner that demands high performance.
+This jacket is not the cheapest running jacket on the market and is aimed at that hardcore runner that demands high performance.
 For more information, visit www.thenorthface.com or www.backcountry.com/thenorthface.